realtimerealbook/ireal-parse/README.md

 # ireal-parse

-This is a script that parses [charts from ireal pro](http://www.irealb.com/forums/) into a convenient JSON format, with the intention of inserting them into the rtrb database.
+This is a script that selectively parses charts from the [ireal pro 1300 jazz standards](https://www.irealb.com/forums/showthread.php?12753-Jazz-1300-Standards) into a convenient JSON format, with the intention of inserting them into the rtrb database.

 A good portion of the code here is adapted from pianosnake's [ireal-reader](https://www.npmjs.com/package/ireal-reader).